10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 The tower is known for its lift lines, both up and down.
 To some extent it makes sense to endure the long queues to take the lift up, but going down, I don't think it's worth it.

-It is true that you can take the lift from the top to the second level, but you can use the stairs from there.
+True, you can take the lift from the top to the second level, but you can use the stairs from there.
 It takes as little as five minutes walking between each level, much faster than the lift line and a much more memorable way to get back to earth.
 Once back on the ground, you'll appreciate the engineering of the tower even more, as you'll have been descending step by step.

 9. Go twice so you can see it both in daylight and at night

 You don't need to climb the Tower twice, but you'll definitely want to see it at 10pm when the lights are bright, and Paris seems to be sleepwalking.
 However, if you don't have the chance to go twice, a good time to climb the Tower is shortly before dusk, so you can experience the sunset and also, shortly after, the sunset.
-Another ideal option is to go up if you are in Paris in the summer.
+Another ideal option is to go up if you're in Paris in the summer.

 10. The best way to get to the Tower